-This is true: we never arrive at the final resting place while we're breathing and our hearts are beating.
+We never arrive at the final resting place while we're breathing and our hearts are beating.
 That truth is settled for me. ...Life is all about contradiction so I'll accept it and continue.

 Yoga postures are helpful for practicing orientation.
-Each pose has particular anatomical focus so when we engage the pose and orient toward it's focus, we can discover things about ourselves.
-Take pigeon pose and it's primary focus - the deep hip muscle called piriformis.
-Since we live in chairs these days and since we tend to manipulate and manage ours emotions, we are people of tightened piriformises/piriformi, however you pluralize it.
-Over the roughly 18 years since I began practicing yoga, I've been learning about myself in pigeon pose.
-When I engage pigeon pose, I can either orient to my piriformis and allow layers of discomfort to be felt and sometimes released (usually intense and sometimes illuminating) or I can just hang out in the territory of normalcy.
+Each pose has particular anatomical focus so when we engage the pose and orient toward its focus, we can discover things about ourselves.
+Take pigeon pose and its primary focus - the deep hip muscle called piriformis.
+Since we live in chairs these days and since we tend to manipulate and manage ours emotions, we are people of the tightened piriformis.
+Over the 18 years or so since I began practicing yoga, I've been learning about myself.
+When I get into pigeon pose, I can either orient to my piriformis and allow layers of discomfort to be felt and sometimes released (usually intense and sometimes illuminating) or I can just hang out in the territory of normalcy.

 In the pigeon, as I orient to my piriformis I can discover a letting go of my well-practiced demands on myself, aka tension.
 It doesn't matter if the pigeon looks great.
 How am I aware inside my hip?
 How am I orienting as I do anything at all?
 Yoga and life are not for showy presentation.
 I don't care if there are yoga competitions and lip injections... whatever....
 True presentation happens, uncontrolled and unpredicted, from how we are orienting within ourselves.
 That's how love is.
 Love gets out of the chair and unlocks what's stuck.
 Love says "You can be free from that tight grip!
 You can be free.
 It might seem scary and it might hurt for a moment, but it's ok.
 I'll go through it with you, sweet hips!"

 Hi, it's Ginger.
 I hope my thoughts here will add to freedom, expansion and creativity for you as you read them.